Understanding Counting Mechanisms in Large Language and Vision-Language Models: Additional Causal Mediation Analysis

 Here, we provide additional details of the experiments conducted for causal mediation analysis.
 Table \ref{tab:offline_zero_llm_lvlm} reports the mean drop in the probability of the ground-truth count after offline zero patching of context and question (for LLMs) or image and prompt (for LVLMs).
 The results confirm that count-related information is primarily stored in the context for both model types.
 Table \ref{tab:BGvsFG_per_object} provides a per-object breakdown of CountScope probabilities, revealing how the strength of count signals in foreground and background patches varies with the number of objects and patch size.
 Finally, Figure \ref{fig:offline_patch_interchange_layers} illustrates how the count information is distributed across layers under offline patch interchange, with background patches showing stronger signals in the early layers, and foreground patches becoming more informative in deeper layers.
+The diagrams also reveal that count information is mainly stored in the middle-to-late layers.

 The \textit{continued counting} hypothesis is evaluated across both visual and textual tasks.
 Table \ref{tab:last2first:expected} presents the expected predictions based on this hypothesis for various values of $k$.
 Table \ref{tab:last2first:visual} reports the performance of visual models (InternVL3.5 and Qwen2.5-VL) for different values of $k$ in both "Question First" and "Question Last" setups.
 For the textual tasks, the results are shown in Tables \ref{tab:l2fllamaQwenQf} and \ref{tab:l2fllamaQwenQl}, where Llama3 and Qwen2.5 are evaluated with different patch types (both, separators, and elements) under "Question-First" and "Question-Last" conditions.
 These tables report the average probability of the predicted answer ($\tilde{r}$), the average probability of the incorrect answer ($r^\prime$), and the CI score for each configuration.